jhui/jhui.github.io/_posts/2017-03-18-Deep-learning-tutorial.markdown

 <img src="/assets/dl/fc_4l2.png" style="border:none;width:60%">
 </div>

 When we create the training dataset, we add some noise to our true value (# of dates).
 When we have a complex model, it increases its capability to model the noise also.
 If we have a large dataset, the effect of noise should cancel out.
 However, if the training dataset is not big enough, the accuracy suffers in comparison to the simpler model.
-In this exercise, when we increase the model complexity, it gets more difficult to train and optimize, and the accuracy drops.
+In this exercise, when we increase the model complexity, the model is harder to train, and the accuracy drops.
 As a general practice, we start with a simple model and gradually increase its complexity.
 It is hard to start with a complex model when you have to deal with debugging and tuning at the same time.

 ```python
 def sample(education, income, verbose=True):